noamzilo/deep-head-pose/README.md

 This project was very insightful overall.
 I just wish next time I get to make at least one something of my own.

+* A plead for forgiveness:

+The code was not meant to ever be used after the course is finished, and maintainability was dumped nearing the deadline.

 # Hopenet #